HomeLaboratory of Bioadaptation sa sa

 Main scientific achievements:

-The effective genes of tolerance to brown, yellow and stem rust are revealed as a result of the analysis of wheat genotypes using STS, SCAR and SSR molecular markers and KASP genotyping technology;
+• The effective genes of tolerance to brown, yellow and stem rust were revealed as a result of the analysis of wheat genotypes using STS, SCAR and SSR molecular markers and KASP genotyping technology;

-Race composition in the causative of the stem rust disease has been molecularly characterized in wheat plants from various regions of Azerbaijan.
-SNP (Single nucleotide polymorphism) genotyping based on single nucleotide polymorphism has not revealed the Ug99 race group.
-Genetic diversity has been observed in 54 samples of 17 multilocus genotypes.
-It has been found that 12 samples belong to TKTTF race group, whereas 42 samples belong to a new, unidentified race group;
+• Race composition in the causative of the stem rust disease was molecularly characterized in wheat plants from various regions of Azerbaijan.
+SNP (Single nucleotide polymorphism) genotyping based on single nucleotide polymorphism was not revealed the Ug99 race group.
+Genetic diversity was observed in 54 samples of 17 multilocus genotypes.
+It was found that 12 samples belonged to TKTTF race group, whereas 42 samples belonged to a new, unidentified race group;

-During a joint research of nanovirus diseases of cultivated and wild beans, conducted in several European countries, a new nanovirus-Black medic leaf roll virus (BMLRV) was identified and its complete genome was sequenced in chick-pea plants collected in Ganja.
-As a result of the complete sequencing of five isolates of Faba bean necrotic yellow virus (FBNYV) in bean samples from Azerbaijan and Spain and four isolates of Faba bean necrotic stunt virus (FBNSV) in chick-pea, green pea, lentils and bean samples from Azerbaijan it was proved that the FBNSV nanovirus was identified in Europe for the first time;
+• During joint research on nanovirus diseases of cultivated and wild beans, conducted in several European countries, a new nanovirus-Black medic leaf roll virus (BMLRV) was identified and its complete genome was sequenced in chickpea plants collected in Ganja.
+As a result of the complete sequencing of five isolates of Faba bean necrotic yellow virus (FBNYV) in bean samples from Azerbaijan and Spain and four isolates of Faba bean necrotic stunt virus (FBNSV) in chickpea, green pea, lentils and bean samples from Azerbaijan, it was proved that the FBNSV nanovirus was identified in Europe for the first time;

-For the first time in Azerbaijan nucleotide sequence of citS gene encoding malate/citrate simporter protein was established using the "Chromosome walking" method and a new Nested PCR method was developed to determine the Stolbur group (XII).
-For the first time to our knowledge evidenced the existence of inter-species recombination between ‘Ca. P. pyri’ and ‘Ca. P. prunorum’ on pear tree in Azerbaijan;
+• For the first time in Azerbaijan, nucleotide sequence of the citS gene encoding malate/citrate simporter protein was established using the "Chromosome Walking" method and a new Nested PCR method was developed to determine the Stolbur group (XII).
+For the first time in the world, interspecies recombination for phytoplasmas was observed in 'Ca. P. pyri' and 'Ca. P. prunorum' phytoplasma species detected in a pear tree in Azerbaijan.

-Sequence of non-ribosomal stamp-gene from pepper (Capsicum annuum) AZ2012-PV2 from Azerbaijan was identified the mixture of two stolbur isolates of phytoplasma differing by single nucleotide polymorphism (SNP);
+• As a result of the sequence analysis of the non-ribosomal stamp-gene of pepper (Capsicum annuum) AZ2012-PV2 sample, a mixture of two stolbur isolates of phytoplasma differing in single nucleotide polymorphism (SNP) was identified;

-For the first time tomato yellow leaf curl virus (TYLCV) was detected in a tomato plant and the virus isolate was uploaded in GenBank under registration number KY412552
+• For the first time, tomato yellow leaf curl virus (TYLCV) was identified in the tomato plant, and the virus isolate was deposited in GenBank under registration number KY412552;